wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo provides Live Support Chat with Real Time Visitor Monitoring, Private Chats, and Group Chats!
+Live Support Chat with Real Time Visitor Monitoring, Private Chats, and Group Chats!

 == Description ==

-Add an amazing **live support** and **group chat** experience to your e-commerce, blog or community: Flyzoo is a sleek and affordable chat platform designed to cover any chat needs, from Live Support to Group Chat!
+Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs, from Live Support to Group Chat!

 Chat with your visitors for **live support** to boost sales and increase website engagement with **chat rooms**.

-Flyzoo supports real time visitor monitoring, private chat, chat rooms, avatars, user list, bad words filtering, emoticons and much more...
+Features include real time visitor monitoring, private chat, floating and embeddable chat rooms, avatars, user list, bad words filtering, emoticons and much more...

+Add an amazing **live support** and **group chat** experience to your e-commerce, blog or community.

 ####Flyzoo Live Chat####